netlify/next-runtime/CONTRIBUTING.md

 The e2e tests can be invoked with `npm run e2e` and perform a full e2e test.
 This means they do the
 following:

-1. Building the next-runtime (just running `npm run build` in the repository)
+1. Building the adapter (just running `npm run build` in the repository)
 2. Creating a temp directory and copying the provided fixture over to the directory.
 3. Packing the runtime with `npm pack` to the temp directory.
 4. Installing the runtime from the created zip artifact of `npm pack` (this is like installing a